 San Antonio Felony DWI Lawyers

-Defending Clients against Felony DWI Charges
+Defending Clients Against Felony DWI Charges

 The majority of people arrested for impaired driving in Texas will be charged with misdemeanors.
 In cases of more serious circumstances, however, a driver may face felony charges.
 Examples of felony DWI cases include those involving drivers with previous DWI convictions or where a driver has been involved in an accident causing injury.
 Felony charges are a serious matter that can lead to life-changing consequences such as imprisonment, heavy fines, probation, and court-ordered community service.
 If you have been charged with a felony DWI, it is essential that you involve a reliable attorney immediately to defend your rights and protect your freedom and future.